Foreign fighters in the Syrian civil war: Iraq

 Islamic State of Iraq (ISI) was active in Syria until 2013.
-Al-Qaeda's central command authorized the Syrian ISI member Abu Mohammad al-Golani to set up a Syrian offshoot of al Qaeda.
+Al-Qaeda's central command authorized the Syrian ISI member Ahmed al-Sharaa to set up a Syrian offshoot of al Qaeda.
 Golani and a small group of ISI operatives who crossed into Syria, and reached out to cells of militant Islamists who had been released by the Assad government from military prisons in May–June 2011.
 Golani's group formally announced itself under the name "Jabhat al-Nusra l'Ahl as-Sham" on 23 January 2012.
 Since then, there have been growing rifts between the various factions of al-Qaeda and ISIS.

 In addition, Iraqi Shia militia have had a heavy presence on the pro-government side in Syria, in militias including Harakat al-Nujaba, Kataib Seyyed al-Shuhada, and Kataib Hezbollah.
 Iraqi Popular Mobilisation Forces militias have been heavily deployed in Syria on the side of the government, often with the stated aim of defending Shi'ite shrines.
 Although at the time of the formation of the PMF, most of its component groups were primarily engaged in Iraq against ISIL, after the reduction of the immediate ISIL threat in Iraq from 2015, many returned to Syria.
 For instance, in January 2015 Kata'ib Sayyid al-Shuhada announced the deaths of two of its fighters in defense of Sayyidah Zaynab Mosque in Damascus, and the militia's involvement in the 2015 Southern Syria offensive was documented by the Iraqi TV station Al-Anwar 2.
 In mid-2016, pro-government media reported that Harakat Al-Nujaba announced that they were sending 2,000 fighters to the southern Aleppo front.
 Between January 2012 and August 2018, at least 117 Iraq Shia fighters died in Syria.
 According to some reports, the number of Iraqi fighters killed in Syria in that period may be as high as 1,200.